gaehlerm/SoftwareEngineering/README.md

         print("Feeding a sheep with grass.")
 ```

 The abstract base class `Animal` serves as the blueprint for the class `Sheep`.
 Sheep must adhere to the pattern specified in `Animal`. `Sheep` must implement all the functions defined in `Animal`.
-This makes it somewhat foolproof as you'll get a warning when misspelling a method name.
+This makes it somewhat foolproof as you'll get a warning when misspelling a method name or forgetting to implement a method.

 ### Inheritance Classes

 Let's discuss the inheritance of non-abstract base classes.
 This becomes much trickier.
 As there is quite a lot that can go wrong, I advise against using it.
 For the sake of completeness, however, I still write down my thoughts.

 Inheritance classes typically are delegating classes.
 They can also be worker classes, although this is not recommended due to the complexity of the resulting class.
 However, as I mentioned before, I generally do not recommend using inheritance, except for defining interfaces.
 Anything you can achieve with inheritance can also be accomplished through composition.
 Avoiding meddling with inheritance can potentially help you avoid a lot of trouble.
-I have read many books that discuss various refactoring techniques and code snippets that work perfectly well, except when using inheritance in non-abstract base classes (or global variables) [WELC].
+I have read some books that discuss various refactoring techniques and code snippets that work perfectly well, except when using inheritance in non-abstract base classes (or global variables) [WELC].
 The main problem usually arises from overriding base class functions, which can cause all kinds of issues.
 Furthermore, you don't really gain anything by using this type of inheritance.

 Here is one of the issues with using inheritance.